 We can all get caught up with the overwhelming feelings of happiness when meeting someone new.
 A combination of chemicals in our brain — which include Dopamine, Oxytocin, Serotonin, and Endorphins — tell us that we overly happy.
 While these chemicals can bring about an intoxicating sense of euphoria, you have to must remain alert at all times.

-We all run a risk with our safety we meet somebody new, and it’s always better to be prepared and safe.
+We all run a risk with our safety when we meet somebody new, whether Dominant or submissive.
+And it’s always better to be prepared and safe, especially for submissives that are meeting a Dominant for the first time.
 But how do you do that?
 What preventative steps can you take?
 In no particular order, here are 10 things that you can do to stay safe when meeting a potential Dominant:

 Develop a safe-call.

 This is an arrangement that you will make with a friend or relative to check in with them whenever you meet somebody new.